Bernard Abeiku Mensah

 About Me

-Bernard is an emerging nurse scientist with academic and professional affiliations spanning Ghana, Canada, and the United States.
-He brings extensive clinical and research experience in global health, with a particular focus on addressing chronic disease inequities through a transnational lens.
-Currently a doctoral student at Yale University, Bernard's research centers on mitigating the global burden of cardiometabolic syndrome.
-His specific area of inquiry examines the cultural influences on sleep quality and diabetes self-management among adults living with type 2 diabetes (T2D), with an emphasis on populations in low- and middle-income countries (LMICs).
+Bernard is an emerging nurse scientist with academic and professional roots in Ghana, Canada, and the United States.
+He brings extensive clinical and research experience in global health, with a particular focus on chronic disease inequities.
+Currently a doctoral student in Nursing at Yale University, his work centers on mitigating the global burden of cardiometabolic conditions among populations in low- and middle-income countries (LMICs).

-His academic interests are grounded in a critical understanding of the disproportionate impact of non-communicable diseases (NCDs) on underserved populations.
-In LMICs including his native Ghana health disparities are compounded by under-resourced healthcare systems, limited access to care, and unique socio-environmental determinants.
-Drawing on his cross-contextual experiences within the Canadian healthcare system and advanced training in the United States, Bernard is committed to advancing culturally responsive, context-specific interventions that enhance equity in chronic disease prevention and management on a global scale.
+Bernard's academic interests are grounded in a critical understanding of how non-communicable diseases disproportionately affect underserved communities.
+In LMICs, including his native Ghana, health disparities are intensified by under-resourced health systems, limited access to care, and complex socio-environmental determinants.
+Drawing on clinical practice in Ghana, exposure to the Canadian healthcare system, and advanced training in the United States, he is committed to developing culturally responsive, context-specific interventions that advance equity in chronic disease prevention and management.

 Helen E. Penhale Award